groakat/AudioTagger/README.md

 Install anaconda 32bit or 64bit depending on your machine (if you have the Enthought distro remove it) Click the boxes that say

-1) Add to system path and variables
+1. Add to system path and variables
-2) Register anaconda as the system Python 2.7
+2. Register anaconda as the system Python 2.7

+### Installing dependencies using Conda

+If you have windows 64 bit (all newer versions), you can install all dependencies within anaconda by following the following steps (then continue with the github part below):

 Open a command window (Click the start button and type cmd) In the command window type

+    conda config --add channels https://conda.binstar.org/groakat
+    conda install audiotagger-dependencies

+### Installing dependencies manually

+If you have an 32bit version of windows, you have currently to follow this steps and install the dependencies manually:

+Open a command window (Click the start button and type cmd) In the command window type

     conda install PySide

 followed by

     pip install https://github.com/groakat/sound4python/archive/master.zip

+(please follow the instructions on https://github.com/groakat/sound4python to install `sox` as well.)

-and finally
+and finally do

     pip install https://github.com/groakat/qimage2ndarray/archive/master.zip

+### Installing github and audioTagger

 Download GitHub for windows (https://windows.github.com/) After signing in hit plus in top left to add repository